tgritsaev/cpp-tasks/course-1/README.md

-This folder contains some of my C++ implementations of an standard class analogues
+This folder contains some of my C++ implementations of standard classes